-Hundreds packed into St Columba’s Church close to her family home in the Brandywell area of Derry for Requiem Mass.
+Hundreds of people packed into St Columba's Church close to her family home in the Brandywell area of Derry for Requiem Mass.

 More than 480 people were killed and 4,000 others injured in the powerful quake, which had a magnitude of 7.8 - the strongest to hit the country since 1979.

 The US Geological Survey said the shallow quake which struck on April 17 was centred 16 miles (26km) from Muisne in a sparsely populated area of fishing ports popular with tourists.

 Sister Clare, a nun in the Home of the Mother order, had been teaching children in a rural part of the country, including guitar lessons.

 She died alongside a number of local girls in the school.

 Fr Graham told the congregation that many who met the self-confessed former party girl and budding actress had been inspired to change direction.

 He added: "She continued to do this in her death.
 She enjoyed life and she loved life.

 "She always said she wanted to be famous - but she gave all that up.
 But in a way she has achieved fame and that will help her good work continue."